brudnak/hosted-tenant-rancher/README.md

 upgrade:
   version: 2.7.5-rc5
   image_tag: v2.7.5-rc5
 ```

-## Run Locally
+## Local Execution

-In `/terratest/test/host_test.go` run the function `TestCreateHostedTenantRancher`.
-This will create a hosted rancher and tenant rancher that is imported within it.
-It takes about `~15 minutes` because Terraform/AWS is slow with setting up the two RDS Aurora MySQL databases.
+To run the process locally, execute the `TestCreateHostedTenantRancher` function in `/terratest/test/host_test.go`.
+This action creates a hosted Rancher and an imported tenant Rancher.
+Due to the nature of Terraform/AWS, expect this to take around 15 minutes, mostly spent on setting up the two RDS Aurora MySQL databases.

-Once finished, you'll get the output of the host and tenant Rancher URLs
+Upon completion, the system will output the URLs for the host and tenant Ranchers.

-## Upgrade Locally
+## Local Upgrade

-You can run the following in `/terratest/test/host_test.go` to upgrade
+To upgrade locally, run the following functions in `/terratest/test/host_test.go`:

 - `TestUpgradeHostRancher`
 - `TestUpgradeTenantRancher`